rainerpm/CSAssignmentChecker/README.md

 ### What the program does

-This program verifies python or java programs submitted by students.
-The program does basic verification by simply running the submitted student's .py or .java program and comparing the output of the student's program to a teacher provided expected "golden" output.
-If the outputs don't match, the program shows the highlighted differences.
-More advanced verification is possible in JAVA by enabling a student to submit multiple .java files (in a .zip file) which are then verified by a teacher provided TESTER program .
-The TESTER program not only enables verification of multiple classes, but also enables using techniques like JAVA reflection to inspect student's code (e.g. demo\ASSIGNMENT_GROUPS\first6weeksAssignments\Collatz\CollatzTester.java).
+This program verifies student submitted python or java programs.
+The program does basic verification by simply running the submitted student's .py or .java program and comparing the programs's printed output to a teacher supplied expected "gold" output file.
+If the two don't match, the program shows the highlighted differences.
+More advanced verification is possible in JAVA by enabling a student to a single .java file as well as multiple .java files (in a .zip file) which are then verified by a teacher provided TESTER program.
+The TESTER program enables verification of multiple classes as well as sing techniques like JAVA reflection to inspect student's code (see Collatz in Demo below).

 ### Required Python packages
   * pip install pyperclip